wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/engaged-reports-with-viva-goals/includes/reports.md

 Selecting the relevant widget button will take you through the steps needed to set up the Widget, and the data you wish to display.

-For more information about how each Widget operates, refer to our **Components of a Dashboard** article LINK TO ARTICLE IN DOCS current URL <https://help.ally.io/articles/4362733-components-of-a-dashboard#h_fd582b99eb>
+For more information about how each Widget operates, refer to our [Review Dashboard](/viva/goals/review-dashboard) article.

 You can add any number of Widgets to a Panel.